nestordemeure/anagram_design/README.md

 - **Soft splits**
   - Contains soft: `Contains 'i'? (all No contain 'e')` for defined pairs (E/I, C/K, S/Z, I/L, M/N, U/V, O/Q, C/G, B/P, I/T, R/E).
   - Positional soft: `First letter 'a'? (all No have 'a' second)` and `Last letter 's'? (all No have 's' second-to-last)`.
+  - Double-letter soft: `Double 'o'? (all No double 'l')` — Yes branch has two of the test letter; No branch has two of a different uniform letter.
   - A No edge adds 1 to `nos` only.
 - **Leaves / Repeat** (only when exactly two words): cost `(0,0,0,0,0)`.